Aigle Blanc: All Japan Pro Wrestling (2023)

 In the summer of 2023, Aigle Blanc went on an excursion to Japan to compete for All Japan Pro Wrestling (AJPW) for about a month.
 He made his debut on the first night of the 2023 Summer Action Series, on July 16, where he teamed up with Satoshi Kojima to defeat Black Menso-re and Yoshitatsu.
 On the second night of the 2023 Ōdō Tournament on August 21, he teamed up with Zennichi Shin Jidai (Rising Hayato and Yuma Anzai) in a losing effort against Hokuto Omori, Naoki Tanizaki, and Naruki Doi in a six-man tag team match.

-WWE (2025–present)
+WWE and AAA (2025–present)

-In March 2025, Aigle Blanc participated in a tryout for WWE and reportedly signed a deal with the company.
-On October 24, 2025, WWE officially announced the signing of Blanc, who was now unmasked and going by his real name Cyril Coquerelle.
+In March 2025, Coquerelle participated in a tryout for WWE and reportedly signed a deal with the company and WWE announced the signing of Coquerelle on October 24.
+He made his televised WWE debut under the new ring name of Elio Lefleur at a Lucha Libre AAA Worldwide Alianzas event on November 28, 2025.
+Lefleur had his first NXT match against Ethan Page for the NXT North American Championship, but was defeated by Page.
+Lefleur won the Speed Championship on the February 24, 2026 episode of NXT in a triple threat match against the champion Jasper Troy and Eli Knight.
+Lefleur relinquished the title on March 31 after suffering a shoulder injury, ending his reign at 34 days while marking his reign as the shortest in the title's history.